 How will curriculum and changes to the educational program be developed?

-The Director of Schools will work collaboratively with current School Principals, Teachers and the Education Committee of the Board in the development of curriculum and new educational programs.
-With the inclusion of St. Catherine’s High School educators in this process there will be an opportunity to improve the transitions through a coordinated Pre-K through Grade 12 curriculum.
+The Chief Academic Officer will work collaboratively with current School Principals, Teachers and the Education Committee of the Board in the development of curriculum and new educational programs.
+With the inclusion of St. Catherine’s High School educators in this process there are opportunities to improve the transitions through a coordinated Pre-K through Grade 12 curriculum.
 We will continue to use the key religious education concepts for each grade level (1-8) developed by the Archdiocese of Milwaukee for elementary students.